The Horror of Party Beach: Plot

-Near a small East Coast beach town, a boat dumps a 55-gallon metal drum labeled "Danger Radioactive Waste" into the ocean.
+Near a small East Coast beach town near New York City, a boat dumps a 55-gallon metal drum labeled "Danger Radioactive Waste" into the ocean.
 The drum opens upon reaching the bottom, releasing its contents upon a sunken ship and a nearby human skeleton.
 The skeleton is transformed into an aquatic, humanoid monster.
 The monster immediately ambulates toward the beach, where a dance party featuring The Del-Aires musical group is in progress.

 Hank Green, an employee of local scientist Dr. Gavin, attends the beach party with Tina, his girlfriend.
 They quarrel and Tina leaves him and begins flirting with Mike, the leader of a motorcycle gang, as Hank talks with Dr. Gavin's daughter Elaine.
 Hank starts a fight with Mike, but ignores Tina afterwards.
 After also being spurned by Mike, Tina swims to a rock jetty where she is attacked and killed by the monster.
 Tina's body soon thereafter washes ashore, still covered in blood.

 The police enlist Dr. Gavin to help with the investigation of Tina's death, and he proposes Carbon-14 tests as a means to investigate the genetic structure of a tissue sample.
 Eulabelle, Dr. Gavin's housekeeper, then suggests that "voodoo" is responsible.
 Elaine confesses to her father her romantic feelings toward Hank, and she later decides to skip a slumber party with her friends.
 The monster, now joined by additional monsters presumably arising from the same radioactive waste-mediated transformation mechanism, subsequently attacks the slumber party, killing over twenty of the attendees.